 While phenomenally popular with audiences in the early-to-mid '90s, the Mighty Ducks franchise didn't receive much love from critics.
-This lack of critical acclaim is likely due to the fact that the Mighty Ducks franchise is a hot mess.
-Confusing things about The Mighty Ducks range from gaping plot holes to technical errors so obvious they're laughable.
+Maybe they were caught up in the details - as beloved as the movies are to people of a certain age, it's undeniable that they're a bit muddled.
+Confusing things about The Mighty Ducks range from gaping plot holes to technical errors.
 While you may have embraced the corniness of these films as an optimistic '90's kid, you'll question your childhood tastes when you re-watch the films as an adult.

 The Mighty Ducks is a peewee hockey team from Minneapolis that was largely terrible until the tail end of its last season.
 Even then, the team's only accomplishment was winning a division championship.
 Yet, in the second movie, a big chunk of Duck players are selected to represent the United States at The Goodwill Games, an international sports competition designed to draw the best little league players in the country.

 In D2's defense, five new players were introduced to the team.
 Yet, with the exception of the new goalie, these players all had problems.
 One was a shameless showboater, one didn’t know how to stop, one only had previous experience figure skating, and one was a jerk.
 You would think, when searching the country for the most talented players possible, scouts could find a less flawed bunch.

 In the beginning of the first Mighty Ducks film, Goldberg (Shaun Weiss) claims he won’t be the team’s goalie for long, as his parents are moving back to Philadelphia.
 This never happens, and it’s never discussed again.
 While moving plans can change, it’s odd the line was included in the film at all, given it had no relevance to the plot and was never followed up on.